-Pradipta Chakrabortty, Scott Crawshaw, Richard Schmidt and Lee Gao serve as the portfolio managers of the Emerging Markets ex China Portfolio.
-Mr. Chakrabortty, Mr. Crawshaw and Mr. Schmidt have each held their position since the Portfolio's inception and Mr. Gao has held his position since January 2023.
+Pradipta Chakrabortty, Scott Crawshaw, Richard Schmidt, Lee Gao and Babatunde Ojo serve as the portfolio managers of the Emerging Markets ex China Portfolio.
+Mr. Chakrabortty, Mr. Crawshaw and Mr. Schmidt have each held their position since the Portfolio's inception,Mr. Gao has held his position since January 2023 and Mr. Ojo has held his position since January 2024.

 The minimum initial investment in the Institutional Class of the Portfolio is \$100,000.
 Additional purchases may be for any amount.
-You may purchase, redeem (sell) or exchange shares of the Portfolio on any business day through certain authorized brokers and other financial intermediaries or directly from the

-Portfolio by mail, telephone, or wire.
+You may purchase, redeem (sell) or exchange shares of the Portfolio on any business day through certain authorized brokers and other financial intermediaries or directly from the Portfolio by mail, telephone, or wire.
 Shares of the Portfolio may not be available for purchase by all investors through financial intermediaries.
-For more information, see the section captioned "Shareholder Information-Purchase and Redemption of Shares" in the Portfolio's prospectus.
+For more information, see the section captioned "Shareholder Information - Purchase and Redemption of Shares" in the Portfolio's prospectus.